MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 > This deeplink cannot be used for invoking a meeting.

 > [!NOTE]
-> Currently, deeplink to call is not supported on mobile platforms.
+> Currently, deeplink to call is not supported on Teams mobile devices.

 ### Generate a deep link to a call